Surrounding yourself with the right paranormal people can be the game changer for your entire investigative career, if you let it.

 I'd remembered a few people from the vast social media sphere of the paranormal who I'd interacted with several years prior to 2017.
 I looked them up, hoping to reconnect and stay abreast of so much of the fakery and pseudoscience that teams/investigators tend to generate.
 The innocent exaggeration of memory is one thing, but to create an entire paranormal experience out of nothing or change the facts entirely is totally different, and totally something I stood against, and still stand against, as Full Dark.
 I spoke to several self-proclaimed "debunkers", and those who seemed to enjoy picking fights on the internet for the sake of...what?
 Fighting?
 Just arguing with people to disagree and create unrest or ill will?
 Chaos-makers.
 Bulls in the China cabinets of cyberspace.

 That did me zero favors!
 I love to play devil's advocate, I come from a place of critical thought and logic before hyperbole and rhetoric, but I am not a bully.
-I don't think I've ever had it in me to cause someone true pain, whether it be on the internet or be in real life.
+I don't think I've ever had it in me to cause someone pain, whether it be on the internet or be in real life.
 Spiteful?
-Sure.
+I can be.
 Vengeful?
 Nah.
 Not my style, and not worth living a life of constant misery or misdirected angst.
 (My angst now is aimed at climate crisis and carbon emissions, lack of resources, and planetary-level human suffering.
 I mean, get a bigger perspective, make your anger at least count toward goodness and helpful change.)
-However friendly these fellow online investigators were to me, they were ruthless in their attacks on others, warranted by seemingly ignorant or ill-informed statements or not.
-I slowly began to realize I was not in a place of support from these other investigators who were hell-bent on paranormal destruction.
-I'd in fact aligned myself with the wrong team, basically.
+However friendly these fellow online investigators were to me, they were ruthless in their attacks on others whether they were warranted by seemingly ignorant or ill-informed statements or not.
+I began to realize I was not in a place of support from these other investigators who were hell-bent on paranormal destruction.
+I'd in fact aligned myself with the wrong team, basically, and fell in with the hardcore skeptics who use torment and intimidation to beat people up online.
+GROSS.

 THE TURNAROUND (SIGNIFICANT CHANGES IN LINEUP):

 The biggest change to FDP was the unlikely yet timely meeting of myself and Ryan.
 With his move from Wisconsin to New York, he became the true other half of not just FDP but my life as well.
-His perspective on the paranormal and the people we'd associated with was eye-opening (cuz I'm like a 4/10 on good judgement of other humans apparently, alas, my heart is big and flayed open to all I suppose).
-His intelligence, his logic, and his insight compliment mine, and together we've forged a new path (or several) for Full Dark's future.
+His perspective on the paranormal and the people we'd associated with was eye-opening (cuz I'm like a 4/10 on good judgement of other humans apparently, alas, my heart is big and flayed open to all I suppose - one day I'll tell you about all my horrendous past experiences in the paranormal!
+Ope!
+I've got doozies).
+Ryan's intelligence, his logic, and his insight compliment mine, and together we've forged a new path (or several) for Full Dark's future.

 SO WHERE WERE THE GHOSTS?
 (GHOSTED👻):